stevehud23/finance-calculator-GUI/README.md

 # Finance Calculator Application

 ## Description
 The Finance Calculator application allows users to perform investment and bond calculations based on user input.
 It provides a user-friendly interface built using PyQt5 library.
+This is my updated GUI version of an investments calculator i made using python with no imports.

 ## Dependencies
 The application relies on the following external libraries: